larq/docs/docs/compute-engine/build_android.md

 the instructions in the main [LCE build guide](/compute-engine/build/) to setup the Docker container for LCE and the Bazel build system.

+!!! note
-NOTE: we recommend using the docker volume as described in the [LCE build guide](/compute-engine/build/) to be able to easily transfer files in-between the container and the host machine.
+    We recommend using the docker volume as described in the [LCE build guide](/compute-engine/build/) to be able to easily transfer files in-between the container and the host machine.

 ## Install prerequisites